-Within Inisheer Island SAC, two marine community types are recorded.
+Within Inishmaan Island SAC two marine community types are recorded.
 Their occurrence in the Annex I habitat is presented in table 1; a description of the community types is given below.

 Habitat

 Reefs (1170)

-Exposed intertidal reef community complex ✓
+Intertidal reef community complex \checkmark

 Sand community complex

-Table 1 The community types recorded in Inisheer Island SAC and their occurrence the

-Annex I habitat for which the site is designated.
+Table 1 The community types recorded in Inishmaan Island SAC and their occurrence the Annex I habitat for which the site is designated.

-Estimated area of the community type within the Annex I habitat, based on interpolation, is given in the objective targets in Section 2.
+Estimated areas of each community type within the Annex I habitat, based on interpolation, are given in the objective targets in Section 2.

 The development of a community complex target arises when an area possesses similar abiotic features but records a number of biological communities that are not regarded as being sufficiently stable and/or distinct temporally or spatially to become the focus of conservation efforts.
-In this case, examination of the available data from Inisheer Island identified a number of biological communities whose species composition overlapped significantly.
+In this case, examination of the available data from Inishmaan Island identified a number of biological communities whose species composition overlapped significantly.
 Such biological communities are grouped together into what experts consider are sufficiently stable units (i.e. a complex) for conservation targets.

-EXPOSED INTERTIDAL REEF COMMUNITY COMPLEX
+INTERTIDAL REEF COMMUNITY COMPLEX

-This reef community is recorded extensively on all shores throughout this site (Figure 1).
-It largely occurs on a wave cut platforms with crevices and ledges.
-Areas of vertical cliff wall do occur on the south and west shores of the island.
-The exposure regime is that of exposed reef.
+This community complex is recorded extensively on all shores in this site (Figure 1).
+It occurs largely on wave cut platforms with crevices and ledges; at An Chaonach, in the south of the island the substrate is a boulder beach behind pitted limestone pavement.
+The exposure regime is largely exposed reef with moderately exposed reef occurring on the western side of the island.